28 March 2022 | Financial Planning & Analysis

 Don’t “Set and Forget”

-Cash flow projections aren’t a “one and done” kind of operation.
 As the month (or whatever period you’re projecting for) progresses, you’re going to have more and more accurate data for revenue and expenses, as cash flows in and out of the business.

 Use this information to edit and iterate on your cash flow projection, keeping your estimates as accurate as possible throughout the month.
+By updating your projections on a regular, ongoing basis, you can see where your assumptions were right or wrong.

-Use Automation to Set up Alerts
+Use Automation to Build Projections Faster!

 Here’s an example of what our cash flow report looks like, and you don’t have to do a bunch of data entry into a spreadsheet to create it.
 Finmark automatically pulls in your data and handles all the calculations for you.

-finmark cash flow summary
+finmark cash flow statement example

 Ready for More Accurate Cash Flow Projections?